7erra/MikeForceUtilities/README.md

 - Close: Does what it says.
 Progress that is not saved to the clipboard is lost!

 ## Contributing
 You are very welcome to contribute!
 You don't have to provide code, ideas are also very valuable.
+Open an issue on [GitHub](https://github.com/7erra/MikeForceUtilities/issues) or leave a comment on the [Steam Workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=2486631777).

 ## License
 The license can be found [here](LICENSE.md).<br/>